NeobrainData/bucket-save-upload/README.md

 **parameters:**
 * doc_list (list): list with dictionaries/jsons to update/upload
 * filename_field (string):  Name of the field in each JSON/DICT that holds the name of the files ("id" in most of the cases.
 This field holds the name of the files.)
-* bucket_folder (string): The folder on GCS where the files are going to be save/update.
 * comparison_field (string): The field to update in case the file is already in GCP ( "esco_alt_job_ids")
 * files_path (string - default="temp/files"): Local folder path to save files.
 It will create the folder if it doesn't exist and clean it after finish running.